 - When you press the “From Surface” button this will prompt you to pick a surface in the model (make sure you are in fully solid mode) to create a contour plate on.
 The command will repeat itself, right click and Interrupt or press Esc when done.

-- If you have the Create Assembly option on the new contour plates will be grouped together as an Assembly (not with welds but using the “add to assembly command” in the Tekla Open APIprogramming interface to Tekla Structures that uses Microsoft® .NET Framework technology
+- If you have the Create Assembly option on the new contour plates will be grouped together as an Assembly (not with welds but using the “add to assembly command” in the Tekla Open APIapplication programming interface that lets third-party applications integrate to and communicate with Tekla Structures

 ).
 The first plate created will become the father part.

 - When you press the “From Part” button, you will be prompted to pick the solid objects you want to convert to plates.
 Once you have completed picking the parts, press the Middle Mouse button and Tekla will then cycle through all of the parts you picked and convert them to plates.
 The original solid part object will be deleted from the model if you have that option checked.